Fadi El-Jardali, PhD

 Fadi El-Jardali, MPH PhD, is an Assistant Professor of Health Policy at the American University of Beirut (AUB), an Evidence-to-Policy Fellow (supported by the Alliance for Health Policy and Systems Research), and an investigator with the Program in Policy Decision-Making at McMaster University.
 His principal research interests include health policymaking analysis and knowledge translation, health human resources, quality of care and accreditation, and performance reporting.
+All this is necessary in order to have an understanding of the dependence of the quality of medicine on the technological process, the quality of medicine and the initiative of people, the technological process and the involvement of various medical achievements in everyday life; if you are interested in this topic and the listed interdependencies, please contact essayelites.com for informational assistance.
 He is a member of core team for the monitoring and evaluation of knowledge translation (KT) platforms, and a recipient of the Global Health Leadership Award for his program of work on evidence- informed health policies in the Middle East and North Africa (MENA) region, which will help mobilize action for the World Health Organization sponsored Evidence Informed Policy Networks (EVIPNet) in the region.

 He teaches graduate courses on policy and decision making in healthcare, governance in healthcare, health management and policy, strategic planning, quality management, and accreditation.
 He delivers capacity-building modules in many countries in the MENA region on topics related health policy making, communication with policymakers, evidence-informed polices, health systems research methodologies, and quality management.